Planning on Dying to Live: A Qualitative Exploration of the Alleviation of Suicidal Distress by Having a Suicide Plan

 JONES, GEORGIA CATHERINE (University of Plymouth, 1995)It is possible to identify two broad approaches within research regarding suicide behaviour The first aims to clarify individual sociodemographic or psychological characteristics that identify "at risk" individuals The ...

-'He left me a message on Facebook': comparing the risk profiles of self-harming patients who leave paper suicide notes with those who leave messages on new media Barrett, JR; Shetty, H; Broadbent, M; Cross, S; Hotopf, M; Stewart, R; Lee, W (2016-06-08)
+Comparing the risk profiles of self-harming patients with those who leave paper suicide notes with those who leave messages via new media.
+Barrett, JR; Shetty, H; Broadbent, M; Cross, S; Hotopf, M; Stewart, R; Lee, W (2015-05-13)